cheapdramas/FastAPI-deploy/README.md

 ### We need:

--Account on Amazon Web Services
+- Account on Amazon Web Services
--EC2 instance
+- EC2 instance
--FastAPI app
+- FastAPI app

 ### Account on AWS